 For cases recorded with an electronic recording device, an audio compact disc (CD) of the hearing will be available through the Clerk's Office.
 A transcript will not be prepared by the Court.

-The fee for a copy of an audio recording of a court proceeding is $20.00 per CD.
-The audio recording will be copied to a (CD).
+The audio recording will becopied to a (CD).
 Audio recordings are available for traffic and misdemeanor hearings.
-To request a CD, you may either appear in person or call the Clerk’s Office at the Court location where you appeared.
+To request a CD, you mayeither appear in person or call the Clerk's Office at the Court location where you appeared.
+See the local Fee Schedule for current fees.